madeinoz67/cyb6004/scripts/assignment/README.md

 1. The free API is limited to 4 requests per minute
 2. The free API is limited to a maximum of 1,000 requests per day
+3. Antivirus may pick up the eicar.com test files used in unit testing, these are false positives and can be excluded.
+See https://www.eicar.org/?page_id=3950

 ## Project Directory ##